json4s/json4s/README.md

 }
 ```

-Same happens with collections, the default behavior of `extract` is to return an empty instance of the collection.
+Same happens with collections(for example, List and Map...), the default behavior of `extract`
+is to return an empty instance of the collection.
 You can make it fail with a [MappingException] by using a custom `Formats` object:

 ```scala